amarmujak23/3D-Earth-Visualization/README.md

 # 3D-Earth-Visualization
-A 3D Earth made with HTML, CSS, JavaScript, Three.js and WebGL
+A 3D Earth made with HTML, JavaScript, Three.js and WebGL

 Key Features: